Sambruk/streamflow-core/webclient/readme.md

    yeoman test

-Or run it from WebStrom IDEA
+Or run it from WebStrom IDEA, see docs/testacular.png and http://vojtajina.github.com/testacular/

 ## Angular Debug